Our experts have researched 14 dental plans and recommend 9 of the best options for seniors.

 Top 10 Highest Ranked Senior Dental Plans for 2023

 Shopping for a quality dental plan?
 Our list covers everything you need to know.
-We researched the best dental insurance plans for seniors, looking at premiums, benefits and discounts, convenience, wait periods, account portals, and more.
-Don’t go another day without the perfect dental plan in place, especially if you’re a retiring senior.
+We researched the best dental insurance plans for seniors by looking at premiums, benefits and discounts, waiting periods, and more.

 Spirit Dental plans cover two people, but the company also offers family plans.
-Rates for couples are very dependent on the plan you choose and your location, with averages ranging from $45 to $200 per month.
+Rates for couples depend on the plan you choose and your location, with averages ranging from $45 to $200 per month.
 Family plans cost more, but include up to $5,000 maximum coverage with a lifetime $100 deductible.
 Preventive care is 100 percent covered, and vision insurance can be added for as little as $7 monthly.
+Additionally, if you have a Spirit Dental Senior Preferred Plan, you can choose to opt in for hearing coverage.

-Seniors looking to stick to a single dental provider long-term will enjoy greater benefits with Spirit Dental than with other companies.
-Its policy rates are affordable, with most basic procedures covered at up to 65 percent in the first year.
+Seniors looking to stick to a single dental provider long-term may enjoy greater benefits with Spirit Dental.
+Along with guaranteed acceptance, policy rates are affordable, with most basic procedures covered at up to 65 percent in the first year.
 These savings can increase to 90 percent by the third year of coverage.
 You can also save on more expensive treatments and dental implants.

 Humana offers numerous programs, the most affordable of which is the Dental Savings Plus Discount Plan.
-It isn’t insurance, but a simple rate plan accepted by participating dentists.
+It isn’t insurance, but a simple dental discount plan accepted by participating dentists.
 Customers pay a flat monthly rate of $6.99 and a $15 enrollment fee with an average of $14 savings on copays for non-emergent office visits.
 A few of the plans have a $35 enrollment fee, and costs vary depending on your home state, age, smoking status, and the package you choose.
-Top options include Humana Bright Plus for Veterans, Preventive Value, and Loyalty Plus.
+Top options include Humana Bright Plus Veterans, Preventive Value, and Loyalty.
 The latter has a one-time deductible rather than an annual one, making it the most comprehensive (and expensive) plan.

-Convenient and cost-effective, Humana dental insurance is the best deal on today’s market for people who have served in the military under the Bright Plus for Veterans plan.
+Convenient and cost-effective, Humana dental insurance is the best deal in today’s market for people who have served in the military under the Bright Plus Veterans plan.
 Only a one-year commitment is required to enjoy the immense benefits of this exclusive program.
-Seniors can easily find a dentist, review benefits and coverage, access their account information, claim statuses, check on prescription prices, locate a pharmacy, and even refill prescriptions through the MyHumana app.
+Seniors can easily find a dentist, review benefits and coverage, access account information, claim statuses, check on prescription prices, locate a pharmacy, and refill prescriptions through the MyHumana app.

 Premiums vary depending on your state of residence and current health condition.
 On average, the lowest premiums cost between $20 and $31, while upgraded plans average $45 to $70.
 Those are some of the most reasonable rates on the market, making Aetna dental insurance a great deal for people who are eligible.